Here’s a look at the French Open tennis tournament.

 May 16-June 5, 2022 - The French Open takes place.

 The French Open is one of four Grand Slam tennis tournaments.
-The others are the Australian Open, Wimbledon and the U.S. Open.
-The French Open is the only Grand Slam tournament played on a clay court.
+The others are the Australian Open, Wimbledon and the US Open.

 1891 - The first French tournament, the International Championship of Tennis, is held and is limited to members of French clubs.

 1940-1945 - The tournament is canceled due to World War II.

 1956 - Althea Gibson wins the women’s singles title, becoming the first African-American player to win a Grand Slam event.

 1968 - The Roland Garros is the first Grand Slam to become an open tournament.

 2006 - The French Open awards equal prize money to the men’s and women’s singles champions, although disparity remains in all other rounds.

 2007 - Equal prize money is awarded to all female and male players across the board in all events.
 The French Open is the last of the four Grand Slam tournaments to make the move for equal pay in prize money.